elmondhir/elmondhir/README.md

 ### Hi there, My name is Mohamed CHAALAL 👋
+I'm a data science enthusiast 🚀 and coffee lover ☕.
+Currently embarking on my journey through the fascinating world of data.

+## 🎓 Education
+- **Masters in Data Science and Artificial Intelligence**, Ecole Nationale Polytechnique D'alger
+- **Masters in Machine Learning for Data Science**, Université Paris Cité

-- 🔭 I’m currently working on Entity resolution, Knowledge graphs, etc.
+## 🔭 I’m currently working on
-- 🌱 I’m currently learning: Graph Representation Learning, Graph Convolutional Networks (GCNs), etc
-- 📫 How to reach me: mondhrich@gmail.com
+- Developing intelligent agents powered by language models and tools like Langchain for task execution.
+- Fine-tuning and prompting approaches for models code based models like Codellama to improve performance and adaptability.
+- Investigating conditional diffusion models for controlled generation of high-fidelity images and videos.

-### Tech Stack
+## 🛠️ Tech Stack

 #### Programming languages:
 [![Python](https://img.shields.io/badge/-Python-yellow?logo=Python)](https://www.python.org/)